AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 For more details on how to combine transactions in a modular way with the protocol, you can check [this page](https://developers.angle.money/borrowing-module-contracts/smart-contract-docs/vaultmanager) of our developers documentation.
 {% endhint %}

-The advantage of this design is that it enables capital-efficient interactions with Angle vaults.
+The advantage of this design is that it enables capital efficient interactions with Angle vaults.

 ### Capital-efficient debt repayment